 - You must seek advice from limited people.
 The more people you talk to, the more your brain will be full of noise!

 - Watching topper videos and reading up on the internet regarding the right self-study approach is a great way to start.

-- You must get only the most favored books to prepare from.
-Before you select a particular book, make sure it consists all topics given in the syllabus.
+- You must get only the most favoured books to prepare from.
+Before you select a particular book, make sure it consists of all topics given in the syllabus.

 - Do not miss out on the mock test series offered by coaching institutes.
 This is a great test-based approach to understand where you stand with your preparations.

-- The other method is one where you can enroll yourself in a traditional coaching institute.
+- The other method is one where you can enrol yourself in a traditional coaching institute.

 - Unfortunately, for all the hype it has in India, it fails to cater to the needs of individual students.

-- Coaching classes take in big batches of students, and teach with the aim of finishing the syllabus.
+- Coaching classes take in big batches of students and teachers with the aim of finishing the syllabus.

 - It is only common logic to decipher that in a class of 100+ students, it will be difficult to teach as per the individual needs of an aspirant.

 - Some students might be too shy to voice their doubts.

 - If you’re a student/ working professional, the time constraint will make you lose out on quite a few classes.